influxdata/docs-v2/content/v2.0/reference/storage-engine.md

 The storage engine uses a **Time-Structured Merge Tree** (TSM) data format.
 TSM files store compressed series data in a columnar format.
-Within a series, we store only , which is more efficient.
 To improve efficiency, the storage engine only stores differences between values in a series.
-Column-Oriented storage means we can read by series key and ignore what it doesn't need.
+Column-oriented storage means we can read by series key and ignore what it doesn't need.
 Storing data in columns lets the storage engine read by series key.

 <!-- TERMS -->
 Some terminology:

-- a *series key* is defined by measurement, tag key+value, and field key.
+- a *series key* is defined by measurement, tag key and value, and field key.
 - a *point* is a series key, field value, and timestamp.

 After fields are stored safely in TSM files, WAL is truncated...